SaudAlfaraj/codelmz-site/README.md

 ## In Codelmz we offer three services for now:

-- Web Design: We search for problems and solve them, if they are discovered they will be corrected by our programming team.
+- Web Design:  We create your website according to your requirements and apply them precisely and professionally with the help of our skilled programming team.

-- Web Development:
+- Web Development: You may have wondered about the difference between website design and development.
+While design pertains to creating a new website, development refers to making changes to an existing one.
+Our service provides website modification and development solutions

-- Researching and Problem Solving:
+- Researching and Problem Solving: We search for problems and solve them, if they are discovered they will be corrected by our programming team.

 ## Member:
 ### Saud Alfaraj
 - Made The English Terms & Conditions